What specification is proposed?

 Unit 2 - Psychology in context

-Approaches in Psychology - studies the origins of Psychology and the basic assumptions of the Learning approaches, cognitive approaches and biological approach
+Approaches in Psychology - studies the origins of Psychology and the basic assumptions of the Learning, cognitive, biological, humanistic and psychodynamic approaches.

 Biopsychology - examines the biological aspects to human behaviour by studying systems such as the nervous system, endocrine system and the various functions of the brain.